 Syrian activists and international experts refined this vision in subsequent gatherings.
 In addition to supporting prosecutions, SJAC’s holistic approach would include truth-seeking, reparations, memorialization, reconciliation, and institutional reform as key components of a Syrian transitional justice process in the aftermath of widespread violations.
 SJAC would also be a repository of resources for Syrians to draw on as they explore, debate, and advocate for justice and accountability with a view to long-term peace.

-In 2013, SJAC registered as a nonprofit based in the Hague, Netherlands, and established an office in Washington, DC.
-SJAC appointed a Board of Directors to develop organisational policies and guide institutional strategy, along with an Advisory Board of international experts to provide technical assistance on key issues.
+SJAC is currently registered as a nonprofit corporation in DC, with a Board of Directors that oversees operations, develops organisational policies, and guides institutional strategy.
+SJAC also has an Advisory Board of international experts to provide technical assistance on key issues.

 SJAC’s vision is a Syrian state defined by justice, respect for human rights, and rule of law, where citizens from all components of Syrian society live in peace without fear.